Premiership Rugby final team news: Saracens vs Sale Sharks line-ups

 The wait for Sale has been considerably longer, however.
 The northern powerhouse are contesting their first Gallagher Premiership final for 17 years and that 2006 contest was the only time they have reached the showpiece, compared to eight appearances for Sarries.

-Players like Jason Robinson, Mark Cueto, Charlie Hodgson and Sebastien Chabal starred in a 45-20 mauling of Leicester in the 2006 final and Sharks have called on the experience of legendary Manchester United manager to inspire the troops this week.
+Players like Jason Robinson, Mark Cueto, Charlie Hodgson and Sebastien Chabal starred in a 45-20 mauling of Leicester in the 2006 final and Sharks have called on the experience of legendary Manchester United manager Sir Alex Ferguson to inspire the troops this week.

 Here’s everything you need to know about the final: